 Related: A guide to visiting Castle Combe

 Stow-on-the-Wold’s charming tearooms and shops is great starting point for a Cotswolds day trip.
 The old church door here frequently pops up on Instagram as tree trunks have moulded themselves around it, giving the entrance a fairytale vibe.

 Burford’s proximity to London makes it a gateway for many to The Cotswolds in Oxfordshire.
-Burford has an interesting history, it was once a meeting point for merchants and in the church grounds ‘the Levellers’ (as they were known) were executed under the orders of Oliver Cromwell in 1649.
+Burford has an interesting history as it was once a meeting point for merchants and ‘the Levellers’ (as they were known), who in 1649 gathered in the Church grounds and were executed under the orders of Oliver Cromwell.
 The high street is situated on a hill and is lined with pubs, shops, tearooms and England’s oldest pharmacy.

-Arlington Row is another classic Cotswold village view – protected by the National Trust the charming row of cottages overlooks the river.
-Bibury itself is a small chocolate box village with a shop and country Inn – if you’re able to visit beyond the peak of summertime it can be a very tranquil place to sit and relax before exploring more of The Cotswolds.
+Bibury itself is a small chocolate box village with a shop and Country Inn called The Swan.
+If you’re able to visit beyond the peak of summertime it can be a very tranquil place to sit and relax by the river.

-Cirencester is the largest town in this beautiful area, and so earns the nickname – the capital of The Cotswolds.
-Cirencester’s history stretches right back to the Romans where it grew to be quite a significant market town outside of London (“Londinium”) at that time.
+Cirencester is the largest town in this beautiful area, and so earns it the nickname as the ‘Capital of The Cotswolds’.
+Cirencester’s history stretches right back to the Romans where it grew to be quite a significant market town outside of London.
 Markets in Cirencester still draw visitors in to this day with regular craft and antique fairs taking place inside the Corn Hall.